 Andrea Hare is a student at the Bluecrest College studying networking.
 She is also a member of the Action Chapel Liberia.
 As a lover of poetry, she spends lots of time writing and reading.

 Jonathan M Clarke studies International Business and Trade at the African Leadership University, Rwanda, and is the current Accountant & Administrative Assistant at SMART Liberia.
 He is also the Executive Director & Co-founder of the Students & Youth Tourism Organization International -Liberia.
-Growing up in Liberia, Jonathan has always had an interest in being a positive contribution to his community.
-Jonathan is driven by a broad sense of urgency to be the change he wants to see in Liberia and the world.
+Growing up in Liberia, Jonathan always had an interest in positively contributing to his community.

 Satta F. Sheriff is a Child Rights Advocate, the Executive Director of Youth in Action for Peace and Empowerment (YAPE).
-In 2017, she was awarded as one of the most impacting young females leaders in Africa.
-In 2016, Satta was recognized as the Most Influential Teenager in Liberia.
-Satta is also the former Speaker of the Liberian Children’s Parliament and Co-Founder of the Joint Action Committee on Children.
+In 2017, she was awarded one of the most impacting young females leaders in Africa.
+In 2016, Satta was also recognized as the Most Influential Teenager in Liberia.
+She is the former Speaker of the Liberian Children’s Parliament and Co-Founder of the Joint Action Committee on Children.

 Levi is the Executive Assistant to the Minister of Public Works in Liberia.
 He studies Public Administration and Economics at the African Methodist Episcopal University (AMEU).
 As a youth advocate and entrepreneur, Levi is the Co-founder and CEO of Liberia Events and Marketing Services (LEMS) located in Paynesville, Liberia.
 He is also a certificated Peace Building and Election Monitor as well as Project Manager.